 Women still face numerous obstacles to being treated as equals in politics, despite their increasing presence in many of the world’s parliaments.
 They often face preconceived notions of how they should look, speak and behave.
-Simply by engaging in politics, women often challenge traditional roles and prompt a redistribution of power away from its traditionally male base.

 This phenomenon is now receiving greater attention, as some women MPs are speaking out about the violence and intimidation they face in their parliamentary work and in public life.
 But in many cases, the harassment and abuse of elected women remains under-reported, under-studied and frequently invisible.

 We have taken the lead in documenting and identifying the best ways to tackle this phenomenon, which must be fully addressed.
 See related documents for our latest publications on violence against women MPs and how to eliminate it.